pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 The reality is that extremely few applications accept MathML, it's a cumbersome process, and MathML is dropped in the process, replaced with whatever internal format is used.

-The primary reason why this myth holds is that MS Word digests MathML.However nowadays, MS Word also accepts (reasonable math mode) TeX when pasting into "equation fields" which shows both the limited usefulness of MathML as well as the pervasiveness of (math mode) TeX.
+The primary reason why this myth holds is that MS Word digests MathML.
+However nowadays, MS Word also accepts (reasonable math mode) TeX when pasting into "equation fields" which shows both the limited usefulness of MathML as well as the pervasiveness of (math mode) TeX.
 And of courseWord uses its custom markup syntax internally (and its home-grown technology for braille and voice rendering instead of whatever ATs provide).

 More importantly, while copy&paste is a worthwhile challenge, it is also a general challenge with web content.
 Copy&pasting website content into any kind of text editor (word processor, email application, TeX sources)is very poorly supported in general.
 While headings might survive, even something as simple as a list can break, tables usually break and "true"web design (e.g., anything CSS) does not survive.
 Even (inline) SVG content is not supported widely (despite being a well supported, self-contained graphics format).